Get free weekly resources from us!

 Children’s ministry teachers, and kids, get caught up in the pace of the lesson.
 We do this thing, then we move on to that thing, and now we do this thing.
 This approach to the lesson is fragmented and results in children not seeing how everything fits together.
 Rather than saying after each activity, “Now, let’s move on to the next thing,” teach your teachers to tie each activity together (if the curriculum doesn’t).

 First of all, encourage teachers to read their curriculum and determine if the transitions have always been there but they haven’t been using them.
 Look for transitional words such as “also,” “however,” “therefore,” or “let’s find out more about” to tie one activity to another one.
 If the transitions aren’t there, have teachers write in the margin of their lesson what they could say to give that activity meaning.
 Or have them restate the purpose of a just-completed activity and then lead into the next activity.
-For example, they could say, “We’ve just learned that Jesus is God’s gift to us.
-In this next activity, let’s thank God for his gift to us.”
+For example, they could say, “We’ve just discovered that Jesus is God’s gift to us.
+In this next activity, we get to thank God for Jesus.”

 Mistake #4.
 Storehouse of Knowledge